jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 Adding a non-linear function after a linear equation enriches the complexity of our model.
 These methods are called **activation functions**.
 Common functions are tanh and ReLU.

 #### Sigmoid function
 Sigmoid function is one of the earliest functions used in deep networks.
 But it is hard to train a sigmoid function.
 For the purpose of an activation function, ReLU is used instead.
-Sigmoid function is often used as the final output layer for a binary classifier.
-The discussion of a sigmoid function as an activation function acts as a showcase of explaining training problems with deep networks.
+The discussion of a sigmoid function as an activation function usually acts as a showcase of explaining training problems with deep networks.

 <div class="imgcap">
 <img src="/assets/dl/sigmoid.png" style="border:none;width:50%">
 </div>

+Sigmoid function is often used as the final output layer for a binary classifier.

 #### ReLU
 ReLU is one of the most popular activation functions.